juicedata/juicefs/docs/en/getting-started/for_distributed.md

 ### 3. Preparing Database

-The following is a pseudo-sample of the Amazon ElastiCache for Redis as an example, you can switch to other types of databases, refer to [JuiceFS Supported Databases](../reference/how_to_setup_metadata_engine.md) for details.
+Here is a pseudo sample with Amazon ElastiCache for Redis as an example.
+You can also switch to other types of databases (refer to [JuiceFS Supported Databases](../reference/how_to_setup_metadata_engine.md) for details).

 - **Database Address**: `myjfs-sh-abc.apse1.cache.amazonaws.com:6379`
 - **Database Username**: `tom`